 CDIC protects eligible deposits at over 80 financial institutions in Canada, up to a maximum of $100,000 in each of seven separately protected categories.
 Whether you’re just starting to build your savings or you’re nearing retirement, knowing how deposit protection works can help you make informed decisions about your money.

 Recent grads.
 If you’ve recently graduated from high school or university and you’re entering the workforce.
-CDIC will protects deposits in your chequing and savings accounts, TFSAs, GICs (of five years or less) and RRSPs at member institutions for each depositor per insured category.
+CDIC will protects deposits in your chequing and savings accounts, TFSAs, GICs and RRSPs at member institutions for each depositor per insured category.
 But not everything in these accounts is covered.
-Mutual funds, stocks, or GICs with terms greater than five years are not covered by CDIC.
+Mutual funds and stocks are not covered by CDIC.

 Newlyweds or new parents.
 If you’ve just gotten married or are starting a family, it’s important to know that CDIC protects deposits in joint accounts separately from your own personal deposits.
 RESPs may also be protected by CDIC, provided they are structured as a trust with one or more beneficiaries.
 In some cases, trust deposits can be covered up to $100,000 per beneficiary.
 Check with your member institution to find out how much you (and your beneficiaries) are covered for.